On this page you will find a little overview of Spitsbergen’s settlements and stations.

 Longyearbyen has a population of more than 2,000 today, which is internationally mixed.
 Norwegians are the biggest group, followed by other Scandinavian nationalities, but there are also a lot of Thai people, various European nationalities, Russian, US-Americans and others.
 Longyearbyen has become a modern and popular place to live.
 The downside of this development is that the housing market has become very difficult and prices for accommodation are amongst the highest in all of Norway, which in itself is not exactly a cheap country either.

 Because of its position near the pole, Spitsbergen is a good place for antennas to pick up data from certain satellites.

 Besides the Norwegians, only the Russians still do coal mining.
-The state-owned Trust Arktikugol has closed Pyramiden in the Billefjord in 1998, but the Russians are still mining in Barentsburg and have plans to open a new mine in Colesbukta between Barentsburg and Longyerabyen.
-This is disputed, because the valley is biologically one of the richest places in Svalbard.
+The state-owned Trust Arktikugol has closed Pyramiden in the Billefjord in 1998, but they are still mining in Barentsburg.

 Outside Ny-Ålesund, Poland is the only country next to Norway to run a permanently staffed research station, which is located in Hornsund.

 There are several stations.
 The former radio station Isfjord Radio at Kapp Linné in Isfjord, just on the west coast, is run automatically since 1999 and not in use anymore since a glass fibre cable made it technically obsolete.
 It is run as a wilderness hotel today.

 The former station Isfjord Radio at Kapp Linné.

 There are still permanently staffed weather stations on Hopen, Bjørnøya as well as Jan Mayen (does not belong to Svalbard).